Cargolux: History

 1988 saw the birth of Lion Air, a passenger charter airline established by both Cargolux and Luxair.
-The airline had two Boeing 747s but Cargolux's venture into the charter airline world proved unsuccessful and soon Lion Air folded.
+The airline had two Boeing 747s but Cargolux's venture into the passenger charter airline world proved to be an issue with the Luxembourg government and soon Lion Air folded.

 Despite that setback, Cargolux made it into the 1990s in proper financial shape.
 It added two more Boeing 747s in 1990, as a way of celebrating its 20th anniversary, and in 1993, three Boeing 747-400Fs arrived at Luxembourg.
 In 1995 Cargolux had a year-long celebration of its 25th anniversary and Heiner Wilkens was named CEO and President.

-In 1997, Luxair was able to increase its share to 34%, while in September that year Lufthansa sold its 24.5% stake to Sair Logistics; and Swissair Cargo made a cooperation agreement with the Luxembourg company.
-The following year Sair Logistics increased its share to 33%.
+In 1997, Luxair was able to increase its share to 34%, while in September that year Lufthansa sold its 24.5% stake to SAir Logistics; and Swissair Cargo made a cooperation agreement with the Luxembourg company.
+The following year SAir Logistics increased its share to 33%.

 By 1999, Cargolux's fleet had reached double figures, with 10 Boeing 747s.
 In 2000 a route was opened to Seoul, South Korea, and in 2001 Wilkens decided to step down as president and CEO of the air company.

+In 2006, Cargolux built a new hangar which can hold two Boeing 747s simultaneously.
+It houses the maintenance and engineering department, which at the time had over 490 maintenance employees.

 In October 2010, Ulrich Ogiermann, the chief executive officer of Cargolux was indicted on suspicion of price-fixing; After pleading guilty, he was sentenced to 13 months in federal prison.
 In November 2010, Cargolux was fined for price-fixing by the European Commission.